Photo of Sofie Lindeberg

 My other research

-I am contributing to a project in local history called “Risinge – mitt i världen” (eng: “Risinge – in the middle of the world”).
-My role in the project is to write an overview of literature and previous research.
-The project is financed by Olof Skoglund’s foundation and is led by Hans Nilsson.
+In 2020 I contributed to a project in local history called “Risinge – mitt i världen” (eng: “Risinge – in the middle of the world”).
+My role in the project was to write an overview of literature and previous research.
+The project is financed by Olof Skoglund’s foundation and was led by professor Hans Nilsson.

 Academic background